Ann and Dave Braun Student Inventor Award

 Through a fund provided by Dave and Ann Braun, the Carl R. Ice College of Engineering is able to provide an award in the amount of $5,000 for promising student inventors in the college.
 The primary goal is to reward inventions that have a chance to be successful in the marketplace.
 For the purpose of this award, an invention is a new technology, product or process developed by the student(s) that is unique, useful and solves a real-world problem.

-The recipient(s) of the award will be an undergraduate or graduate student(s) in good academic standing at the university, majoring in any program within the college and enrolled full time.
+The recipient(s) of the award will be undergraduate or graduate student(s) in good academic standing at the university, majoring in any program within the college and enrolled full time.
 The award is open to individual students or small teams of undergraduate and graduate students who have inventions in key areas of health, energy, infrastructure and information technology.
+Members of a team may be enrolled in any college as long as at least one team member is enrolled in the Carl R. Ice College of Engineering.
 The applicant(s) must have a tested and working prototype of an invention to be eligible for the competition.
 The prototype should work as designed beyond proof-of-concept models.

 The call for applications will be announced during the fall semester and applications for the award will be collected in the spring of each year.
 The selection process will be completed before the end of the spring semester.
 Materials listed below should be submitted in PDF format to firstname.lastname@example.org by April 10, 2020.